rsyncOSX/RsyncUIdocs/content/post/Built.md

 The difference between those two objects are minor, the async version marks the function for execution with keyword `async`.
 Calling the `async` require the `await` keyword.

-Without communicating to the macOS system, RsyncUI is *nothing*.
-Every command within RsyncUI, except administration of tasks and logs, are commands to be executed by the macOS system.
+RsyncUI is depended to communicate with command line tools within the macOS system.
 The main command is executing `rsync` with the approriate arguments.
 But there are also commands executing `rm`, `ssh` and `mkdir`.
 And the Process object is utilized for all those commands.

 # Combine